xendfinance/setting-up-an-indexer/README.md

-# SubQuery - Example Project for Asset Chain Testnet
+# Indexer SubQuery Tutorial - Example Project for Asset Chain Testnet

 [SubQuery](https://subquery.network) is a fast, flexible, and reliable open-source data indexer that provides you with custom APIs for your web3 project across all of our supported networks.
 To learn about how to get started with SubQuery, [visit our docs](https://academy.subquery.network).

-**This SubQuery project indexes all transfers and approval events for the WRWA (`0x0FA7527F1050bb9F9736828B689c652AB2c483ef`) on Asset Chain Testnet**
+**This SubQuery project indexes all TokenCreated events for the Multitokenlauncher (`0x6fCc46E73E5B96479F6fA731893534b6Ec6bf5E1`) on Asset Chain Testnet**

 ## Start